janadiniskec24-commits/RISC-V-TAPEOUT/README.md

 ###  RISC-V-Tapeout-Program :

-A 20-week hands-on program by VSD & IIT Gandhinagar, guiding you through the complete RISC-V SoC tapeout cycle using Synopsys tools and SCL 180nm PDK.
+A 20-week hands-on program by VSD & IIT Gandhinagar, guiding through the complete RISC-V SoC tapeout cycle using Synopsys tools and SCL 180nm PDK.

 ###  Highlights :